 Who should have a mammogram?

-The American Cancer Society recommends that women get their first mammogram between ages 35 and 40.
+First mammogram: The American Cancer Society recommends that women get their first mammogram between ages 35 and 40.
 The radiologist will compare this baseline mammogram with your future mammograms.
 If your mother or sister has had breast cancer, you should get your first mammogram at age 35.